ipastusi/memuse/README.md

 If execution fails with `memory allocation error`, make sure there is enough free memory available, check reported `errno` or consider using `-p` option.

 If execution fails with `memory locking error`, check the maximum number of bytes of memory that may be locked into RAM.
 This is something Memuse will report, although you can also use `ulimit -l`.
-Memory locking is relevant if the host is configured to use swap.
-If your host doesn't have swap enabled, like e.g. the majority of Kubernetes nodes, locking is not necessary to keep the allocated memory in RAM.
-In such case if you disable memory locking, you don't need to worry about memory locking limits.